Jamf Holding Corp. (JAMF) Shares Plummet Below 1-Year High

 JAMF’s Market Performance

 The stock of Jamf Holding Corp.
-(JAMF) has seen a 4.01% increase in the past week, with a 12.70% rise in the past month, and a -1.82% fall in the past quarter.
-The volatility ratio for the week is 3.49%, and the volatility levels for the past 30 days are at 3.83% for JAMF.
-The simple moving average for the past 20 days is 6.26% for JAMF’s stock, with a -5.50% simple moving average for the past 200 days.
+(JAMF) has seen a -6.88% decrease in the past week, with a 2.91% rise in the past month, and a -5.49% fall in the past quarter.
+The volatility ratio for the week is 3.07%, and the volatility levels for the past 30 days are at 3.93% for JAMF.
+The simple moving average for the past 20 days is -0.79% for JAMF’s stock, with a -10.10% simple moving average for the past 200 days.

 Analysts’ Opinion of JAMF